ZCHGorg/UnifiedinPy/README.md

 or
 python -m pip install base4096

 Python is assumed installed as a dependency.
-You may wish to utilize a virtual environment if you're like me and have trouble with paths and global settings:
+You may wish to utilize a virtual environment if you're like me and have trouble with efficiently navigating paths and global installs:

 python -m venv venv